-- The school will work in partnership with Wigan Council and Becta to ensure that systems to protect pupils are reviewed and improved. - If staff or pupils discover an unsuitable site, it must be reported to the e-Safety Lead or the Network Manager. - Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable.
+- The school will work in partnership with Wigan Council and Abtec to ensure that systems to protect pupils are reviewed and improved. - If staff or pupils discover an unsuitable site, it must be reported to the e-Safety Lead or the Network Manager. - Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable. - The school-wide monitoring system SENSO is applied to all laptops and PCs across the school.